nickjourjine/cheap-ultrasonic-speaker/README.md

 `HiFiBerry DAC2-pro Sound Card`: A device that plugs into the Raspberry Pi, allowing it to play high quality audio.

 `XH-M542 Amplifier`: A device that interfaces between the Raspberry Pi/Sound Card and the speaker.
 It is needed to amplify signals appropriately before they reach the speaker itself.
 Amplifiers are usually quite expensive, but the XH-M542 is very cheap for what it does.
-Thank you to Jörg Rychen for tipping me off to its existence.
+Thank you to the amazing [Jörg Rychen](https://services.ini.uzh.ch/admin/modules/uzh/person.php?id=38740) for tipping me off to its existence!

 `Fountek Speaker`: Where the sound happens.
-This is a reasonably priced ribbon tweeter capable of playing ultrasonic sound (although see warning).
+This is a reasonably priced ribbon tweeter capable of playing ultrasonic sound (although see disclaimer above).
 You will attach it directly to the amplifier.

 `12V/18W/1.5A power supply`: This is the required power supply for the XH-M542 amplifier.